Storage Period for Gametes Bill [HL]

 Government Spending

-The bill doesn't specify any direct government spending figures.
-The cost will depend on the resources allocated to conduct the review and any subsequent changes to regulations.
+The bill itself doesn't specify any direct government spending figures.
+The cost will depend on the resources allocated to the review process, including staffing and research.

 Groups Affected